 Product videos for B2B and B2C.

 If you’re selling a product, you want people to see it.
 A picture tells a thousand words.
 There may be barriers to getting people to buy your product though.
-If it is a new concept or overly complicated, people will need to see how it works to understand how it can be of use to them.
+If it is a new concept or a little complex, people will need to see how it works to understand how it can be of use to them.

 Does a product video have to be a physical product?